armurox/readme_generator/README.md

 ```
 python3 main.py <filename>
 ```
-Replace `<filename>` with the filename of the code snippet you would like to summarise.
+Replace `<filename>` with the filename of the code snippet you would like to summarise (with the path to it from the current directory indicated as well).